[Novels | Characters | Gallery | Extras | Guestbook | Links]

-I suppose with as long and often he spends doing nothing but walking, he would be rather suited to this; if only that did not make this worse for me—!
+I suppose with as long and often he spends doing nothing aside from walking, he would be rather suited to this; if only that did not make this worse for myself—!

 My legs, oh how they hurt…not since I began this journey have I wished to fall so terribly…

 But…I am not there yet.
 I wait until I am at his side…and then I collapse as well.

 The two of us sit on the ground, breathing heavily.
 It is so musty and dirty; not like what one might find in the soil in the wilds, but more…unpleasant.
 It is rather wretched…yet I do not believe he notices at all.
 However, immediately I notice something: that hair which he tied in knots around his fingers, the knots are still there.
 Yet it seems…he pulled the long, long strands out entirely…